Memorial Day weekend: 10 best places to go

 South Carolina's charming port city, famed for its food scene and Southern hospitality, has also played a key role in wars from the American Revolution to more modern times.

 On Memorial Day, you can dedicate an American flag to your own personal hero at the Charleston Field of Honor, held 10 a.m. to 4 p.m. (all times are local).
 Proceeds go to help local veterans groups.
 You'll find the field at Marion Square in downtown.
-(329 Meeting St., Charleston, SC 29403) Check out cannons and other artifacts from the American Revolution at Fort Moultrie, which is on nearby Sullivan's Island.
+(329 Meeting St, Charleston, SC 29403) Check out cannons and other artifacts from the American Revolution at Fort Moultrie, which is on nearby Sullivan's Island.
 Late May often provides some the best weather of the year to enjoy the beach, too.
 (1214 Middle St, Sullivan's Island, SC 294820).
 If you have cultural pursuits in mind, then catch Piccolo Spoleto, which starts Memorial Day weekend and continues until June 9.
 It's a more casual companion to the Spoleto Festival USA -- with some of the programs for free.

 Columbus, Ohio